Thinking About Moving to Portugal

 - Portugal applies a progressive tax system: the higher your income, the higher your tax rate.

 Previously, there was a special program (NHR – Non-Habitual Residency) offering significant tax benefits for foreigners.
-However, it has since been narrowed down.
+However, it has since been narrowed.

-Despite Portugal having double taxation treaties with dozens of countries, taxes remain relatively high, especially for high earners.
-According to official regulations issued by the Portuguese Ministry of Finance, residents are subject to the progressive tax system but may benefit from these international agreements.
+Despite Portugal having double taxation treaties with many countries, taxes remain relatively high, especially for top earners.
+According to official regulations issued by the Ministry of Finance, residents are subject to the progressive tax system but may benefit from these agreements.

-The OECD also highlights Portugal’s tax framework as one of the most advanced and integrated in Europe.
-Nonetheless, rates can still be considered high, making tax and financial planning essential for a successful relocation.
+The OECD highlights Portugal’s tax framework as one of the most advanced in Europe.
+Nonetheless, rates can still be considered high, making tax planning in Portugal essential before relocation.

-It is strongly recommended to consult a tax advisor or legal professional before moving to ensure full awareness of obligations and avoid unexpected issues.
+It is strongly recommended to consult a tax advisor or legal professional before relocating to Portugal to ensure full awareness of obligations and avoid unexpected issues.

 Key Notes on Moving to Portugal with Zajl

-- We at Zajl do not provide job offers or employment contracts; instead, we guide you through the legal pathways available for migration and residency in Portugal.
+- We at Zajl do not provide job offers or employment contracts; instead, we guide you through the legal pathways available for Portugal residency permits.

-- Laws may change, so it’s always best to consult official sources or legal experts before making a decision.
+- Laws may change, so always consult official sources or legal experts before making a decision.

 - Early tax planning protects you from unexpected liabilities.